DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 ### What is the Game Right Now?

-#### Assessment of the Game
+#### Assessment of the Game's Shortcomings

 This game was always intended to be a difficult skill-based action game with a focus on combat.
 As of right now, the game is missing
 - real difficulty
 - skill expression
 - dynamic and interesting combat

 This game takes place in a high-fantasy world where the player is locked away in a magical realm created by a powerful mage.
-As of right now
+As of right now, this isn't reflected in the game as much as I would like.

+EVERYTHING WE DO MUST COME BACK TO THESE POINTS.
+Everything ranging from combat to music to UI ***MUST*** reflect these points.

 #### Goals